-The best long-term relationship for you has a lot to do with your understanding of Google AdWords.
+The best long-term relationship for you has a lot to do with your understanding of Google Ads.
 If you are an experienced user, chances are you will be able to grasp the advanced tactics I will be using.
-On the other hand, if you don’t have the time or the inclination to learn the finer points of AdWords and keep up with all the changes, I will teach you what you should and shouldn’t do to get the best AdWords performance, given the amount of time and effort you are willing to invest.
+On the other hand, if you don’t have the time or the inclination to learn the finer points of Google Ads and keep up with all the changes, I will teach you what you should and shouldn’t do to get the best Google Ads performance, given the amount of time and effort you are willing to invest.

 Google does introduce some pretty significant enhancements to their system and makes policy changes from time to time.
 Therefore, it may be appropriate for us to make a major overhaul to your account in order to take advantage of these changes.
 One such example was the introduction of the broad-match modifier.
 This was so significant that I updated all my personal campaigns to take advantage of this feature.